darshan6998/Excavator-Boom-Stick-Bucket-position/README.md

 ## Overview

-Using Inverse Kinematics rule, I created Python code which estimates the postion of links
+During my internship at JCB India I used Inverse Kinematics rule to create the Python code which estimates the postion of links.